tiborenyedi96/incident-logger/README.md

 ```
 ---

-🧩 Future plans
+<h3>🧩 Future plans</h3>
-- Replace NodePort with Ingress
+- Replace NodePort with Ingress<br/>
-- Add user authentication to the application
+- Add user authentication to support a multi-user setup<br/>
-- Extend the frontend with ticket closing functionality, priority modification, assigning tickets to users and more...
+- Extend the frontend with ticket closing, priority modification, and ticket assignment features<br/>
-- Deploy the application on an AWS EKS cluster and replace MySQL with an RDS database
+- Deploy the application on AWS EKS and migrate MySQL to AWS RDS<br/>
+- Utilize AWS SNS and SQS to offload the database and send email notifications for created incidents<br/>